pygame/pygame/docs/reST/ref/draw.rst

          .. note::
             When using ``width`` values ``> 1``, the edge lines will only grow inward.
+   :param bool draw_top_right: (optional) if this is set to True it than the top right corner
+      of the circle will be drawn
+   :param bool draw_top_left: (optional) if this is set to True it than the top left corner
+      of the circle will be drawn
+   :param bool draw_bottom_left: (optional) if this is set to True it than the bottom left corner
+      of the circle will be drawn
+   :param bool draw_bottom_right: (optional) if this is set to True it than the bottom right corner
-   :param int quadrant: (optional) used for drawing only one quadrant of the circle
+      of the circle will be drawn

-      The supported range is [0, 4].
-If ``quadrant == 0`` the entire circle will be drawn.
-First quadrant is the upper right corner looking from the center of the coordinate system, and quadrants go in a counterclockwise direction
+         | if any of the draw_circle_part is True than it will draw all circle parts that have the True
+         | value, otherwise it will draw the entire circle.

    :returns: a rect bounding the changed pixels, if nothing is drawn the
       bounding rect's position will be the ``center`` parameter value (float